 2. You improve the things you actually monitor.

 Part of running a legit business means keeping up with your books & your numbers.
 As a responsible business owner, you likely pay more attention to your finances.
 Paying attention to things usually means taking more active steps to improve them.

 You aren’t going to strategize on how to improve your profit margins or increase your conversion rates if you aren’t even paying attention to that data to begin with.

 If you aren’t monitoring your money, your sales, your expenses, etc., how can you expect to grow them?
 Simply being aware of them (like a real business owner) is the first step towards improving them and growing your business.

 3. You will make more money and be more profitable.

-Running from points number 1 and 2, I can give you a 98% guarantee that once you make your hobby a legit business, you will make more in profit.
+Running from points number 1 and 2, I can give you a 98% guarantee that once you make your hobby a legit business, you will make more money.